keduba/my_test/content/post/update/index.md

 On average, for this course I worked for about 8 hours daily beginning from around 7:30 am and stopping at around 4:00 pm.
 Even with this, on 22nd I thought I'd still be on the course by next week.
 Now I have gained one full week to work on a project of my own.

-What made it possible to rev-up this time given to work was the use of the Pomodoro technique.
-I think that if I had used it from the beginning and consistently, I may have completed the course even a few days earlier.
+What made it possible for me to rev-up the time I gave to the work* was the use of the Pomodoro technique.
+I used it usually but this time I took it seriously and I think that if I had been more consistent with it I may have completed the course even earlier.

 - I realised that with the Pomodoro 5-minute breaks after 25 minutes of work, I was rarely tired even though I worked longer and maybe harder.